 These phones can even send and receive images in true HD quality.

 Meanwhile, the second type is, basically, a software client that you can install on your computer or even a smartphone.
-This system acts as a regular phone handset and you can use it anywhere you like.
+This system acts like a regular phone handset and you can use it anywhere you like.

 In our sense, we would suggest personal usage to go with a cell-phone.
 It’s pretty much can cover all your regular usage and needs.